momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-v6ops-ipv6-only-resolver.md

 --- abstract

-By performing IPv4 to IPv6 translation, IPv6 only recursive resolvers can operate in a NAT64 environment.
+By performing IPv4 to IPv6 translation, IPv6 only iterative resolvers can operate in an IPv6-only environment.
-When a specific DNS zone is only served by an IPv4 only name server, the recursive resolver will translate the IPv4 address to IPv6 in order to access the authoritative server's IPv4 address via NAT64.
+When a specific DNS zone is only served by an IPv4-only authoritative server, the iterative resolver will translate the IPv4 address to IPv6 in order to access the authoritative server's IPv4 address via NAT64.
-This mechanism allows IPv6 only recursive resolvers to initiate communications to IPv4 only authoritative servers.
+This mechanism allows IPv6 only iterative resolvers to initiate communications to IPv4 only authoritative servers.

 --- middle

 # Introduction

-This document describes how an IPv6 only recursive resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative server by performing IPv4 to IPv6 translation {{!RFC6052}}.
+This document describes how an IPv6-only iterative resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative server by performing IPv4 to IPv6 translation {{!RFC6052}}.
-When a specific DNS zone is only served by an IPv4 only authoritative server (has only an A record), an IPv6 only recursive resolver cannot resolve that zone due to having no access to an IPv4 network.
+When a specific DNS zone is only served by an IPv4 only authoritative server (has only an A record), an IPv6 only iterative resolver cannot resolve that zone due to having no access to an IPv4 network.
-However by performing IPv4 to IPv6 translation and utilizing the NAT64, accessing a IPv4 only authoritative server will be possible.
+However by performing IPv4 to IPv6 translation and utilizing the NAT64, accessing an IPv4 only authoritative server will be possible.

+# Terminology

+* Iterative resolver:    A DNS server that repeatedly makes non-recursive queries and follows referrals and/or aliases.
+The iterative resolution algorithm is described in Section 5.3.3 of {{?RFC1034}}

+* IPv6-only iterative resolvers :    Iterative resolvers that only have IPv6 connectivity.

+* IPv6/IPv4 translator:     A device that translates IPv6 packets to IPv4 packets and vice versa.
+It is only required that the communication initiated from the IPv6 side be supported.

+* IPv4-only authoritative server:    An authoritative server that only has IPv4 connectivity, or an authoritative server that only has an A record registered so can only be accessed by IPv4.

 # Motivation and Problem Solved
 Over the past decade, IPv6 capabilities have been widely deployed, and IPv6 traffic is now growing more quickly than IPv4 traffic.